-The Waseda University Japan Association of Political Economy has been holding a "Waseda University Japan Association of Political Economy Research Paper Contest" since 2000 in commemoration of the 75th year of its establishment.
-The contest is open to all full-time students enrolled in the School of Political Science and Economics,

-Political Science, and Graduate School of Economics, and broadly calls for entries of research papers.
-In addition to publishing a collection of winning papers, this contest presents awards to the students who wrote the winning papers.
+The Waseda Society of Political Science and Economics has been holding a "Waseda Society of Political science and Economics Essay Competition" since 2000 in commemoration of the 75th year of its establishment.
+The contest is open to all full-time students enrolled in the School of Political Science and Economics, the Graduate School of Political Science, or the Graduate School of Economics of Waseda University and calls for entries for a wide range of essays.
+A collection of the most outstanding essays will be published, and awards will be given to the authors.